 Note: For questions about Program Certifications (not transcripts) please contact Summer O'Neal at (310) 568-5608.
-For questions about academic verifications (not transcripts), please contact Tinnie Taylor or Marissa Spruiell.
+For questions about academic verifications (not transcripts), please contact Marissa Spruiell or Nazanein Vazira-Bhullar.
 For questions about transcripts, please call the Malibu Registrar's Office (310) 506-7999.